Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).

 = News =
-* Version 4 is out, with a major technical refactoring of the plugin, making it easier for me to maintain it and to bring new features.
-Developers, please see FAQ to know what changed.
+* Version 4 is out, with a major technical refactoring of the plugin.
+If you're a theme developer, please review the FAQ to see what changed (specially if you were using the provided javascript functions).
+* It is also now possible to use Base64 encoded Inline images (at your own risk because of mail clients compatibility issues).

 = Compatibility =
-In its latest versions (3.2+), this plugin requires version 4.6 or higher of the "Contact Form 7" plugin.
+This plugin requires version 4.6 or higher of the "Contact Form 7" plugin.
 The signature pad should work on almost every modern web and mobile browser (IE9+, ...).

 = Installation / Support =
 Please read the [FAQ](http://wordpress.org/plugins/contact-form-7-signature-addon/#faq) for details on how to setup your signature fields.

-You can ask for support [here](http://wordpress.org/support/plugin/contact-form-7-signature-addon), and if you're new to web development and Wordpress things, i think you should have a look at [this article](http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/) first.
+You can ask for support [here](http://wordpress.org/support/plugin/contact-form-7-signature-addon).

 = Be kind =
 This plugin is just sharing the result of something i needed once for a project, there's nothing commercial in there.
 But i'll listen to your requests and do my best to keep the plugin up to date anyway.